 Frequently Asked Questions About Solar in Queens

-How much energy and money could I save per year by switching to solar?
+How much money could I save by going solar in Queens?

-Is solar energy widely available in Queens?
+How prevalent is solar energy in Queens?

-Should I anticipate a boost in my property value after installing solar panels?
+Should I expect a boost in my property value after adopting solar power?

-Yes, new solar systems mean higher property values according to the National Renewable Energy Laboratory (NREL.)
+Yes, new solar systems translate to higher property values according to the National Renewable Energy Laboratory (NREL.)
 Homeowners could project a $20 property value increase for each dollar they save on energy.
 Therefore, $600 in energy savings could boost your property value by $12,000.

 What's the average solar system size in Queens?